seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Exeunt*

 ### SCENE IV.
-A room in Capulet’s house.
+A room in Capulet's house.

 *Enter CAPULET, LADY CAPULET, and PARIS*

 **CAPULET**
-Things have fall’n out, sir, so unluckily,
+Things have fall'n out, sir, so unluckily,
 That we have had no time to move our daughter:
 Look you, she loved her kinsman Tybalt dearly,
-And so did I:–Well, we were born to die.
+And so did I:--Well, we were born to die.
-’Tis very late, she’ll not come down to-night:
+'Tis very late, she'll not come down to-night:
 I promise you, but for your company,
 I would have been a-bed an hour ago.